More safety thanks to RCD and larger cable cross-section

 All KEBA wallboxes also measure their own operating temperature and regulate the power depending on this.
 In addition, they interrupt the current flow in the event of dirty or damaged charging contacts and an error message is shown on the LED display.

 Faster charging thanks to the wallbox

 Another important aspect is the charging speed.
-The charging power of the emergency power cable is limited to 2.3 kW.
+The charging power of the Type F cable is limited to 2.3 kW.
 This means that an electric car with an average battery capacity of 55 kWh has to be connected to the power supply for almost 24 hours to be charged from minimum to maximum level.
 A vehicle with a larger battery will need correspondingly longer.
 For most EV models, a wallbox allows charging at 11 kW, which reduces the charging time of the example vehicle to just 5 hours.
 It is even faster if the network operator, the house installation and the electric vehicle itself permit 22 kW charging power.
 In this case, the wallbox can recharge up to 150 km per hour, depending on the vehicle's consumption.

 So there are more than just a few good reasons to charge at home with a wallbox and to really only consider the emergency charging cable included as standard for what it is: an emergency solution.

 Load management - importance and benefits

 There are still more ICE vehicles than electric cars.
 But what if the situation changes over the next few years?
 Are the power inputs, particularly of large residential buildings, de-signed to have the majority of tenants “fill their tanks” at home?
 The answer is yes – if the load management is sophisticated enough.

 Cooperation with Loxone for the smart home of the future